 - 250 ml (1 cup) tomato passata (or 1x 400 g can crushed tomatoes)

 - 250 ml (1 cup) fish stock or chicken stock or water

-- ¼ tsp cornflour or potato starch, mixed with 125 ml water
+- 1 tsp cornflour mixed with 2 tbsp cold water

 - 1 egg, lightly beaten